o3de/o3de.org/content/docs/user-guide/features/assets/pipeline/image-tool.md

 ---
-description: ' Use the Resource Compiler image tool to manually select an image processing preset in Amazon Lumberyard and then save the settings to source control. '
+description: ' Use the Resource Compiler image tool to manually select an image processing preset in Open 3D Engine and then save the settings to source control. '
 title: Using the Resource Compiler Image Tool
 ---
 # Using the Resource Compiler Image Tool {#asset-pipeline-images-using-resourcecompiler-image-tool}